curateteaching/digitalpedagogy/keywords/labor.md

 ## CURATORIAL STATEMENT

+REBECCA: Your curatorial statement and several of your artifacts highlight the challenges of hidden digital labor, but I also see hints of the work you do helping students successfully negotiate a digital labor market to have more agency with their own digital labor.
+Can you more positively frame that in your curatorial statement and annotations.
+I see this theme, for example, in the artifact “Build Your Own Website” and in the mention of personal advocacy with the "Student Collaborators’ Bill of Rights.”
+When I read the your keyword now I get a strong sense of the negative polemic critiquing hidden labor, but not as much of a sense of what students might learn through their labor.

 ###The spectrality of labor###
 Labor is the means of production of a product, and often the work of production is conflated with the work produced.
 This conflation collapses the relationship between the mode of production and the thing produced which, perhaps paradoxically, serves to hide labor behind the thing it generates.
 Labor, like work, is what William James described as "a double-barreled word," in which subject and object converge and intertwine.
 In the digital production environment this convergence can make it challenging to ensure that those who do the work on digital projects receive proper credit and compensation for the work they perform.
 While there has been for some time a preoccupation among humanities scholars about recognition of digital projects for tenure and promotion, this conversation has largely precluded discussion of other aspects of labor in relation to digital modes of production in the academy.
 The emphasis on acknowledgment of individual scholars' work in the tenure process ignores the contributions of interdisciplinary collaborators --librarians, technologists, and students--to a project. [*The Collaborator's Bill of Rights*](http://mcpress.media-commons.org/offthetracks/part-one-models-for-collaboration-career-paths-acquiring-institutional-support-and-transformation-in-the-field/a-collaboration/collaborators%E2%80%99-bill-of-rights/"The Collaboratorís Bill of Rights") offers a soft corrective to this trend, providing principles for recognizing this work within a specific community of practice, and others have developed [Memoranda of Understanding](https://uta-ir.tdl.org/uta-ir/handle/10106/25646 "UT-Arlington Libraries Memorandum of Understanding") defining credit, compensation, and limits for contributors to a digital project.
 Any consideration of labor in digital pedagogy must be conscious of the complexity of labor within the digital work environment.

+REBECCA: This paragraph nicely defines labor then redefines it in a digital context.

 The labor network necessary to produce digital projects is complex, ranging from the physical labor of maintaining hardware and the infrastructure essential to these projects, to hybrid labor ["in which machines combine with humans to perform tasks"](http://www.digitalhumanities.org/dhq/vol/5/3/000102/000102.html "New Media in the Academy") in software or with devices, to scripted tasks performed automatically within systems, to the writing of those scripts, to the knowledge work that serves as the intellectual foundation of a project, to the instrumentalized labor of workers who perform repetitive tasks that cannot be scripted.
 An individual at one point on the spectrum of these projects may be wholly unaware of the other labor going on elsewhere, so the scholar using a digital library may not know that the materials they rely on were digitized by students or other minimum-wage workers whose work is not acknowledged on the library's website.
 Their labor is rendered invisible, alienable, and is easily effaced and taken for granted.
 So, with apologies to Marx, if there is a spectre haunting digital pedagogy, it is the spectre of labor.
 The aim of this particular collection of artifacts is to help students perform a séance of sorts, to make visible the spectral labor that haunts our shared digital house.

+REBECCA: I'm wondering if it would be too big to think beyond labor on digital projects to labor in digital contexts, i.e., the digital work environment you mention above.
+I am thinking of the gig economy and the easy ability to outsource digital work.
+That may be beyond the scope of this keyword, but it is the world facing our students and I see some of your artifacts aimed at helping to prepare them for that world.

 ###Curation###
 As with [archival selection](https://digitalpedagogy.commons.mla.org/keywords/archive/ "Archive"), the labor choices made on digital projects reflect the values of the scholars and project managers responsible for those projects, within the context of institutional realities.
 The exposure many students receive to digital production in the classroom takes the form of them performing this labor on a faculty project without credit or compensation.
 Under the rubrics of skills building and exposure to active research, this has become a common, if not entirely unchallenged, practice in digital humanities in particular.
 The artifacts selected here offer a disruption of that pedagogic narrative.
 These artifacts can guide a student through an understanding of digital production ranging from analysis of existing projects to hands-on work crafting their own digital project online, all with a common theme of labor.
 The questions asked of each artifact can be applied to other, similar artifacts relevant to an individual course, or an individual instructor's or student's interests.
 Students will be encouraged to identify specific means of production, and determine where credit or compensation is given, and under what conditions the labor is performed.
 The artifacts begin with models for advocacy and evaluation, moving toward analyses of specific archives, projects, and digital products, to exercises which provide students the opportunity to both produce their own digital project, and to reflect on the modes of production necessary to do that work.

 To be clear, this is not an argument against students doing "work" in class.
 From seminar papers to digital portfolios, doing some form of intellectual or practical labor to demonstrate understanding and applied skills is a necessary cornerstone of most if not all pedagogy.
 However, student work created in the classroom is generally understood as ["Creator-Owned Intellectual Property"](https://research.unt.edu/sites/default/files/08-Intellectual%20Property_%20Research%20Intellectual%20Property_0.pdf "UNT Research Intellectual Property Policy") under most university policies.
 This distinction is blurred when students are used as uncredited labor on faculty projects as part of their coursework.
 In addition to questions of intellectual property, there may be implications under the Family Educational Rights and Privacy Act (FERPA) for sharing student work online, similar to concerns about classroom use of [social media](http://er.educause.edu/articles/2014/2/is-your-use-of-social-media-ferpa-compliant "Is Your Use of Social Media FERPA Compliant?").
 And finally, the use of student labor in the classroom also hides the cost--in labor and in money--of digital scholarship from institutions, and effectively passes that cost onto students in the form of student debt accrued to pay for classes.
 Any use of student labor in the classroom must take all of these issues--and likely many others--into consideration.

+REBECCA: Can you more explicitly develop this point? "doing some form of intellectual or practical labor to demonstrate understanding and applied skills is a necessary cornerstone of most if not all pedagogy."
+How can we engage students in this labor without exploiting them?
+How can we help them become agents of their own labor?

 The digital labor environment can be difficult to understand.
 By giving students assignments that help them recognize and understand the real labor behind the websites and widgets, and to recognize the people who perform that labor, we can equip them with the ability to value labor and to advocate on behalf of themselves and others.
 In a landscape in which there are many forces competing to alienate and obscure the labor of students, women, people of color, and the underclass of digital workforce, equipping students to own their labor provides them with a crucial survival skill.

+REBECCA: I think your final paragraph makes an important larger point that goes beyond critique of digital projects for hiding the labor of contributors and collaborators.
+What skills and abilities do students need to develop to operate in the digital labor environment?
+Are there modes of labor they should learn?

 ## CURATED ARTIFACTS